Introduction to Cobalt

 The element cobalt, located in Group 9 on the Periodic Table, falls into the transition metal category.
 This metal occurs naturally in air, water, soil, rocks, plants, and animals.
 Cobalt appears solid with a silver-white luster and bluish tinge, and it remains brittle at room temperature.

+It’s an essential trace element in the body, and like iron it can be magnetized.
 Cobalt’s uses are quite diverse, extending to turbine and aircraft engines, the petroleum and chemical industries, and drying agents in paints and inks.
 Even one of its radioactive isotopes, Co-60, has proven key to the irradiation of many food products.

 10 Interesting & Fun Facts About Cobalt